HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Geometry/DLB.md

 #### 1-1-7\.
 Bijection between Rotation Transforms and Unit Quaternions

-Each rotation transform can be represented by a unit quaternion.
-And conversely, each unit quaternion can represent a rotation transform.
+Each rotation transform can be represented by a unit quaternion, and conversely, each unit quaternion can represent a rotation transform.

 ##### 1-1-7-1\.
 Mapping the Rotation Transform to the Unit Quaternion